UofT-DSI/shell/README.md

 Day 7: Problem solve, reproducibility, ethics, inequity

-Day 8: Professional Skills - Industry Case Study

-Day 9: Data Science Foundations - Review and Practice
+Day 8: Data Science Foundations - Review and Practice

 ## Folder Structure
 Below are the folders contained in this repo with a description of what they contain and information on how to use them.